groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/image-ocr.md

 }
 ```

-Once `IOcrConnector` is implemented JPG to DOCX conversion code snippet will look like this:
+Once the `IOcrConnector` interface is implemented, the JPG to DOCX conversion code snippet will look like this:

 ```csharp
 // Load the source JPG file